-The Organization received expense reimbursement donations of \$6,389 and \$301 for the year ended October 31, 2022 and 2021, respectively.
+The Organization received expense reimbursement donations of \$3,466 and \$6,389 for the years ended October 31, 2023 and 2022, respectively.
 These in-kind gifts are valued at the actual cost of the reimbursable expense.
 All gifts in-kind received by the Organization were considered without donor restrictions.